nus-cs2030/1718-s2/docs/lec5.md

 - Understand more about generics: type erasure, generic methods, wildcard types, bounded wild card types.
 - Familiar with Java collection frameworks: `Set`, `List`, `Map` and their concrete class `HashSet`, `LinkedList`, `ArrayList`, and `HashMap`.
 - Aware of the other classes in Java Collection and is comfortable to look them up by reading the Java documentation.
-- Understand the need to override `hashCode` every time `equals` is overriden.
 - Understand there are differences between the collection classes and know when to use which one

 ## Wrapper Classes